In the late sixties, Liverpool F.C wonder kid Steve Heighway also puts pen to paper signing with Stylo Matchmakers.

 Heighway was signed early enough that he also wore the same Stylo Matchmakers boot design which was also made famous by George Best and Trevor Francis, but later changed designs as the boots improved with the brand.
 Today we call these designs the Heirship 68 and the Heirship 74 (each number refering to the year the boot was most popular).

-Like his team-mate Brian Hall, Steve was a University graduate, with a degree in Economics, and therefore had a very different background to most professional sportsmen of the time.
+Steve was a University graduate, with a degree in Economics, and therefore had a very different background to most professional sportsmen of the time.
 The club had a fairly settled side at the start of the 1970-71 season as Bill Shankly continued his rebuilding programme in the wake of the dreadful FA cup defeat at Second Division Watford at the start of the decade, but a freak accident in the home match with Chelsea early in October was the start of a long run of success for Heighway as a Liverpool player.

 Bobby Graham’s broken leg, which effectively ended his Liverpool career, saw Steve replace him from the substitute’s bench and when the starting line-up for the next league match, away to Tottenham, was announced, his long run in the side would start for good.